himanshu2454/Kunteksto/docs_source/source/start.rst

 Read more about `XML catalogs here <https://en.wikipedia.org/wiki/XML_catalog>`_.

 Notice that the validation file *kunteksto/output/Demo/Demo_validation_log.csv* shows four data records marked as being valid and one data record marked as invalid.
-The invalid record is due to a 'NaN' entry in a numeric column.
+The invalid record is due to a 'NaN' entry in a decimal column.

+In addition to the entry in the log file.
+Kunteksto also inserts an *ExceptionalValue* element in the XML file.
+The filename is listed in the validation log.
+Check that file and you will see an *Invalid* entry along with an XML comment containing an error message.
+Note that the JSON converter strips the error message but the Invalid exceptional value element is still present.

 .. note::